The Illusive Last Generation

 I

-millions of Christians suggests this is the case.
+millions of Christians suggests this is so.

 Perhaps